-During the European Council that took place in Copenhagen on 13 December 2002, the European Union threw open its doors to the east and concluded years of difficult negotiations with ten candidate countries: Estonia, Latvia, Lithuania, Poland, Czech Republic, Slovakia, Hungary, Slovenia, Malta, and Cyprus.
+During the European Council that took place in Copenhagen on December 13, 2002, the European Union threw open its doors to the east and concluded years of difficult negotiations with ten candidate countries: Estonia, Latvia, Lithuania, Poland, Czech Republic, Slovakia, Hungary, Slovenia, Malta, and Cyprus.
 This historical summit marked the last act in the reunification of eastern and western Europe following the end of the Cold War.
-As a result of this round of enlargement, the EU will extend from Portugal to the borders of Russia (growing from fifteen to twenty-five countries in 2004, provided referendums in the candidate countries ratify the accession treaties), and it will have a population of 451 million, a GDP of \$8,800 billion, and a GDP per head of \$21,410.
-Not only is this enlargement process historical, but also unique.
+As a result of this round of enlargement the EU will extend from Portugal to the borders of Russia (growing from 15 to 25 countries in 2004, provided referendums in the candidate countries ratify the accession treaties), and it will have a population of 451 million people, a GDP of \$8,800 billion, and a GDP per capita of \$21,410.26 Not only is this enlargement process historical, but also unique.
 This is the largest single enlargement of the EU since it was established, and as opposed to the Greek and Iberian enlargements, this one entails former communist and totalitarian states where a civil society, independent institutions, a free press, and entrepreneurial class have been largely absent since the end of WWII.
-Since the collapse of the Soviet Union in 1991, these countries have built, virtually
+Since the collapse of the Soviet Union in 1991, these countries have built, virtually from scratch, new social, political, and economic institutions.
+This process and the sacrifices involved, as in Iberia, have been supported by the prospect of joining Europe.
+Enlargement will have a large impact on the Iberian countries and it raises a number of policy and research issues.